oshaughnessy/sierramountainll/_pages/parents.md

 ## Register

-SMLL's primary season is in the spring, typically from March through June.
-We keep registration open from December through February and expect to start our practices immediately after the Bass Lake School District's spring break.
+SMLL's primary season is in the spring.
+We open registration from December through February and expect to start our practices immediately after the Bass Lake School District's spring break.
+Our game season is typically from late March through early June, with playoffs and All Stars continuing for a few weeks afterward.

 If you'd like to sign up your kids: